 About the BA Early Childhood Studies Top Up (subject to revalidation) programme

-The BA Early Childhood Studies Top up course is for those wishing to extend their knowledge, skills and values within the discipline of early childhood studies as part of a progression route from a Foundation Degree to achieving honours degree status.
+The BA Early Childhood Studies Top up course (validated by the University of Hull) is for those wishing to extend their knowledge, skills and values within the discipline of early childhood studies as part of a progression route from a Foundation Degree to achieving honours degree status.

 Students will develop academic knowledge and its application to practice such as the link between child policy and performance within early childhood settings.
 Students pursuing this top up will be working or intending to work within a variety of childhood settings.